diaviloai/Onedebrid/currentsprint.md

 code state, verified by pulling the repo and reading files directly, not appended to informally.

+**Naming note:** the uploaded architecture docs in this project (Project Design.md, database design.md, Internal API Specification.md, provider architecture.md, Technical standards.md, UI UX Design.md) refer to the app as "OneForAll" throughout.
+This is the app's old name — it was renamed to OneDebrid when Dia started working with Claude on the project.
+Same app, same docs, just an old header.
+Not a discrepancy to re-flag in future sessions.

-Build verification: project compiles cleanly as of Session 29's close, confirmed via GitHub Actions on the latest pushed commit — job "build" succeeded in 3m 49s, per the direct run/job URL (`github.com/diaviloai/Onedebrid/actions/runs/33336479138/job/99324170819`).
+Build verification: project compiles cleanly as of Session 30's close, confirmed via GitHub Actions on the latest pushed commit — job "build" succeeded in 4m 21s, per the direct run/job URL (`github.com/diaviloai/Onedebrid/actions/runs/33456443813/job/99697300273`).
-All files touched this session were independently re-pulled from `raw.githubusercontent.com` after each push and diffed against intended content (brace-balance checked) before this file was updated.
+All files touched this session were independently re-pulled from `raw.githubusercontent.com`/the tarball after each push and diffed against intended content before this file was updated.

 **Sessions 1–25 summary** (condensed from prior full write-ups, which remain in git history on this file if the detail is ever needed): built